VMathivet/deeplens-asl-game/README.md

 ```

 ### Deployment
-The model is located in the *model* folder and the Lambda function handler is located in the *lambda* folder.
-To use it, you just have to follow the same steps as described in the [AWS documentation](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-train-model.html) starting step 4.
+The model is located in the *model* folder and must be put in S3 (with the authorization for the Deeplens service).
+The Lambda function handler is located in the *lambda* folder.
+You must make a zip of the python file and the 2 folders and upload it to AWS Lambda.
+To use them, you just have to follow the same steps as described in the [AWS documentation](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-train-model.html) starting step 4.

 Once deployed on the DeepLens, you will have deploy the game interface. **Make sure to have NodeJS 8.10 installed on your AWS DeepLens**
 To deploy it, perform the following command lines: